ynaroditsky/OmniAssist/README.md

         },
         {
             "role": "assistant",
-            "content": "Sure, sir!
-You can do it, sir!"
+            "content": "Sure, Sir!
+You can do it, Sir!"
-        },
-        {
-            "role": "user",
-            "content": "Produce the response as a JSON object. textContent attribute includes your regular text response."
         },
         {
             "role": "user",
             "content": "This is our dear customer's question:"
         },